Existence and Uniqueness of Stationary Solutions in 5-Dimensional Minimal Supergravity: Uniqueness of Minimal Supergravity Solutions

 \section{Uniqueness of Minimal Supergravity Solutions}

 In the previous section uniqueness was established for harmonic maps which are asymptotic to one another.
 This does not necessarily imply that any two minimal supergravity solutions having the same charges and rod structure are equivalent.
 This is due to the fact that although two such solutions produce two harmonic maps $\Psi_1$ and $\Psi_2$, it is not known a priori that these maps remain within bounded distance to each other globally.
 Thus, the primary task of this section is to show that indeed the distance $d(\Psi_1,\Psi_2)$ is uniformly bounded.
-All previous works \cite{Armas:2014gga,Armas:2009dd,Tomizawa:2010xj,Tomizawa:2009ua,Tomizawa:2009tb} on the uniqueness question appear to have used the Mazur quantity $\mathrm{Tr}(\Psi_1 \Psi_{2}^{-1}-I)$ as opposed to the distance function.
+Previous works \cite{Armas:2014gga,Armas:2009dd,Tomizawa:2010xj,Tomizawa:2009ua,Tomizawa:2009tb} on the uniqueness question for the minimal supergravity equations appear to have used the Mazur quantity $\mathrm{Tr}(\Psi_1 \Psi_{2}^{-1}-I)$, as opposed to the distance function.
 Both functions are subharmonic, and once they are known to be bounded a maximum principle argument may be used (as in Section \ref{sec7}) to yield that they vanish identically.
 A drawback to the prior approach is that in the minimal supergravity setting the Mazur quantity is difficult to compute, and so only special cases of uniqueness have been established previously.
 On the other hand these two subharmonic functions are related in that boundedness of one implies boundedness of the other.
 This fact is a consequence of the structure of the symmetric space target, and may be proved as in \cite[Lemma 12]{KhuriWeinsteinYamada} which treats the vacuum case.
+The only difference here, when passing from vacuum to minimal supergravity, is the presence of extra potential terms which are treated in the same manner as the vacuum potentials in the proof of \cite[Lemma 12]{KhuriWeinsteinYamada}.